 A “slip and fall” accident occurs when someone slips on something that was spilled on the floor, water on the floor, on ice, or some other similar accident.

-These are some examples of slip and fall accidents involving our clients:
+Examples of slip and fall accidents we settled for our clients

-- A client slipped on a ramp in a restaurant which was greasy and injured his shoulder.
+- A client slipped on a ramp leading to the back of a restaurant which was greasy and injured his shoulder.

 - A client slipped on a greasy area in a parking lot behind a restaurant where they threw mop water causing a broken ankle.

 - A client slipped on ice in front of the back door of a bank and broke her ankle.
-We found a gutter that had been leaking for a long time which was the culprit.
+We found a gutter that had been leaking for a long time which caused the ice.

 There are many other ways that someone can slip because of someone’s negligence.

-How do you determine if the slippery surface is slippery enough to constitute negligence?
+How do I know if the slippery surface is slippery enough to file a lawsuit?

 When someone slips on a slippery surface, the coefficient of friction “slipperiness” is important and can be measured by an instrument called a Tribometer.
 A Slip resistance value of 0.5 or greater is considered to be a safe value.